fryette/tvmaze-scrapper/readme.md

 >{host}/api/shows

 ## Storage
 To simplify solution I used memory cache database.
-In any time we have possibility to database to another.
+In any time we have possibility to change database.

 ## Pagination